unioslo/tre-operators-docs/docs/modules/interfaces/index.md

 By following these practices, you help ensure the integrity, confidentiality, and traceability of all data exchanged in the federation.

-Here’s a streamlined, active-voice rewrite of the entire document in a logical flow.
-Content is preserved but phrased more clearly, without duplication or unnecessary wording.

 ---

 ## Federated AAAI Overview